zaidlin1/DotNetOnlineRegistration_LocalDB/README.md

 Backend project for React Online Registraion app

-Web API that runs operations on LocalDB ( Sql Server ) - attached mdf file.
+Web API that runs operations on LocalDB ( Sql Server ) - attached mdf file and sql scripts in root of project.

 Prerequisites: Visual Studio 2022 with .NET 6 and "ASP.NET and web development" (WEB API)